cake-build/website/input/docs/writing-builds/tasks/dependencies.md

 RedirectFrom: docs/fundamentals/dependencies
 ---

-# Cake script runner
+# Task dependencies

-## Task dependencies
+## Task dependencies in Cake .NET Tool

-In [Cake .NET Tool], [Cake runner for .NET Framework] or [Cake runner for .NET Core] a dependency on another task can be defined using the `IsDependentOn` method.
+In [Cake .NET Tool] a dependency on another task can be defined using the `IsDependentOn` method.

 ```csharp
 Task("A")